Data Gathering and Analysis

 Using a Fishbone Diagram

-A fishbone diagram can help you identify barriers to Equitable Placement, based on data you have already created.
+A fishbone diagram can help you identify barriers to Equitable Placement and Completion, based on data you have already created.
 This type of root cause analysis identifies where improvement is needed and helps develop more successful objectives for improvement.

 Using a Logic Model